Bandits kill 8, kidnap district head, 6 others in Niger – Daily Trust

-Armed men suspected to be bandits on Tuesday and early hours of Wednesday, attacked two communities in Rafi local government area of Niger state, killing about eight persons in their wake.
+Armed men suspected to be bandits on Tuesday and early hours of Wednesday, attacked two communities in Rafi local government area of Niger state, killing about eight persons.

-The attackers also kidnapped the District Head of Madaka, Alhaji Zakari Yau, his wife, the village head of Kukoki and four others others, fleeing villagers said.
+The attackers also kidnapped the District Head of Madaka, Alhaji Zakari Yau, his wife, the village head of Kukoki and four others, fleeing villagers narrated.

-“They also took the Secretary of the district council and a retired soldier,” one of them disclosed.
+“They also took the Secretary of the district council and a retired soldier,” it was further disclosed by one of the villagers.

 He said the woman kidnapped is a nursing mother who was taken along with her baby.

-The natives who would not want to be named because “they always come back” explained that the bandits numbering over 100 stormed the area at about 10pm Tuesday and started shooting sporadically into the air before resorting to house-to-house raid.
+The natives who would not want to be named because of apprehension explained that the bandits numbering over 100 stormed the area at about 10pm Tuesday and started shooting sporadically into the air before resorting to house-to-house raids.

-He said the attackers shot seven people at close range killing them, while one was dragged out and slaughtered.
+He said the attackers shot seven people at close range killing them instantly, while one other victim was dragged on the ground and slaughtered.

 He added that five people who sustained bullet wounds were taken to Kagara for medical attention.